Available for all nationalities

 By functioning as an academic arm of community-based efforts for the advancement of women and sustainable development, GDS aims to work as a regional center of excellence in the field of gender, technology and development studies, and to integrate gender as a key intellectual perspective and ethical concern in AIT as well.

-Urban Environmental Management (UEM)
+UIS Academic Program has replaced Urban Environmental Management (UEM)

-UEM Academic Program responds to the needs to examine urban growth and environmental issues from management and planning perspectives to contribute to sustainable, inclusive and resilient cities.
+UIS Academic Program responds to the needs to examine urban growth and environmental issues from management and planning perspectives to contribute to sustainable, inclusive and resilient cities.
 Teaching and research in UEM emphasize systems and interdisciplinary approaches from urban and regional planning, infrastructure and resources management, governance and economics, sustainability science, and integrate into problem-solving frameworks, within multi-scale and multi-stakeholder settings.

-UEM provides various capacity building opportunities including urbanization processes, decision support systems, spatial and environmental assessment, strategic and project planning, and emerging themes (e.g., climate and disaster resilience, smart cities, circular economy, and sustainable tourism) of complex urban regions.
+UIS provides various capacity building opportunities including urbanization processes, decision support systems, spatial and environmental assessment, strategic and project planning, and emerging themes (e.g., climate and disaster resilience, smart cities, circular economy, and sustainable tourism) of complex urban regions.

-Regional and Rural Development Planning (RRDP)
+Formerly known as Regional and Rural Development Planning (RRDP)

-The RRDP focuses on rural poverty, improvement of the quality of life and social and economic development.
+The DPMI focuses on rural poverty, improvement of the quality of life and social and economic development.
 Practice oriented rural-regional planning is carried out regularly at district and sub-district levels following a participatory and integrated approach.
 Attention is paid to management of development institutions, infrastructure and resources.
 Sectoral and spatial planning is equally emphasized along with the management of rural development programs and local development projects to strengthen rural communities for sustainable development.

 Selected areas of concern are: concepts and processes of rural and regional development; community development planning; agricultural development and planning; planning and management of rural development programs and projects; NGO management policy and development administration; sustainable development theories and practices; and decentralization and governance.